goenning/goenning/_posts/2017/2017-11-08-free-and-automated-ssl-certificates-with-go.md

 We start the `main` function by creating a `mux` with a simple Hello World message on path `/`.
 In this example we're using the Go's default Mux, but it could be easily replaced by any other third-party router.

 The next step we create an instance of `autocert.Manager`.
-This struct is responsible for communicating with Let’s Encrypt and fetch the SSL certificates.
+This struct is responsible for communicating with Let’s Encrypt and fetch the SSL/TLS certificates.
 The `Cache` field is an interface that defines how and where `autocert.Manager` should store and load the certificates from.
 In this example we're using `autocert.DirCache` that stores the certificates in a local folder.
 This is the easiest way to get started, but might not be the best one for websites hosted on multiple servers, because each server will have it's own cache.

 The last step is to create a `http.Server` that listen on port `443` and uses our `mux` instance.
 We then create `tls.Config` object and assign it to the server.
 Now is where **the "magic" happens**. `GetCertificate` is a method that we can use to tell the server where to load the certificate whenever a new HTTPS request is starting.
 This method gives us the opportunity to choose what certificate to use instead of returning a specific one for every request like most applications does.
 We then use `certManager.GetCertificate` which will first try to get a matching certificate from the cache, if there's none matching, then a new certificate is fetched from Let's Encrypt using the ACME protocol.